 But as we’ve begun to learn more about PCOS it has become apparent that insulin resistance plays a very large role and that PCOS has many metabolic ramifications.
 This makes a quick fix with birth control without regard for the root cause of the condition downright dangerous.

-Women with irregular periods, a common symptom of PCOS, are more likely to be prescribed the pill and up to 37% more likely to never see their period return once they stop the pill.
+Women with irregular periods, a common symptom of PCOS, are more likely to be prescribed the pill.
+Irregular periods put women at higher risk of never seeing their period return once they stop the pill.

 Insulin Resistance & PCOS

 Insulin resistance is a state in which your cells no longer respond to insulin in the way that they should, i.e. bringing sugar into the cell.
 This means that sugar is left in the blood stream, where your cells can not use it.
 With all that sugar left to wander your blood stream, your tissues begin to suffer damage.
 In short, insulin resistance can lead to type 2 diabetes — which results in damage to your blood vessels, eyes, kidneys, heart, brain, and other tissues.

 Since insulin stimulates secretion of testosterone in the ovaries, we also see an increase in male pattern hair loss on the scalp, increased hair growth on the face and the rest of the body, and acne.